riyansetiyadi/nmask/README.md

 # nmask

-`nmask` is a lightweight jQuery plugin to format number inputs with thousands separators, decimal formatting, and optional prefixes (like currency symbols).
+`nmask` is a lightweight jQuery plugin for **universal number formatting** that works with both input elements and display elements.
+Format numbers with thousands separators, decimal formatting, and optional prefixes (like currency symbols).

+**✨ Latest**: Now supports formatting numbers in **any HTML element** (`<div>`, `<span>`, etc.) while maintaining full backward compatibility!

-**While users see a nicely formatted input, the real value stored remains a clean number, so backend systems like PHP can easily process it.**
+**Key benefit**: While users see nicely formatted numbers, the real values remain clean numbers that backend systems can easily process.

 ---